Places

 8 Days

-• Adds Whistler overnight via Sea-to-Sky Highway with gondola reflection and alpine retreat.
+- Adds a Whistler overnight via the Sea-to-Sky Highway with gondola reflection and alpine retreat time.

 11 Days

-• Allows flexible morning, donor appreciation gala, and extended conservation sessions.
+- Allows flexible mornings, a donor appreciation gala, and extended conservation sessions.

 Best Time to Go

-• May–September offers mild weather, long daylight, and prime outdoor activities; book summer ferries and lodges early.
+- May–September brings mild weather, long daylight, and prime outdoor activities; book summer ferries and lodges early.

-• Winter (Nov–Mar) is rainy in coastal areas but ideal for ski retreats in Whistler; plan indoor programming in Vancouver/Victoria.
+- Winter (November–March) is rainy on the coast but strong for ski retreats in Whistler; plan indoor programming in Vancouver and Victoria.

 Group Logistics

-• Typical times: Vancouver ↔ Victoria ferry ~1.5 hrs; Vancouver ↔ Whistler drive ~2 hrs; Vancouver ↔ Kelowna ~4 hrs; Victoria ↔ Gulf Islands ~1 hr ferry.
+- Typical times: Vancouver ↔ Victoria ferry about 1.5 hrs; Vancouver ↔ Whistler drive about 2 hrs; Vancouver ↔ Kelowna about 4 hrs; Victoria ↔ Gulf Islands ferry about 1 hr.

-• Meals: Pacific Northwest cuisine—seafood, farm-to-table, Indigenous-inspired dishes, food trucks, and winery dinners; dietary needs easily accommodated.
+- Meals: Pacific Northwest cuisine—seafood, farm-to-table menus, Indigenous-inspired dishes, food trucks, and winery dinners; dietary needs are easy to accommodate.

 Extensions & Combos